 Kaong or sweet palm is a promising cash crop with potential for the establishment of plantations or, at the least, for deliberate growing to supplement the natural stands.

-It has been noted that the worldwide demand for processed kaong continue to grow, but the supply of raw materials is limited by the number and accessibility of natural stands.
+It has been noted that the worldwide demand for the processed products of this palm continue to grow, but the supply of raw materials is limited by the number and accessibility of natural stands.
 These natural sources are dispersed.

 Also called gomuti and sweet palm (Arenga pinnata), this plant has multiple uses.
 Practically all parts, from root to apex, are useful.